Prepare Bulk Import Data

 (optional) If you have paid links and want to analyze them in the Link Dashboard or the Activities & Expenses

 report, you should enter those prices in this field (in order to avoid having to manually enter them in each Link Edit screen later).
+Do not enter currency symbols, only numbers

 and I start_date

-(optional) These fields are used to filter reports and label links as
+(optional, but required if you want to be able to filter reports by date) These fields are used to filter reports and label links as

 Column J link_currency